 This is a bone disease that can affect anyone of any race.
 However, women tend to be more affected by it than men.
-Additionally , white and Asian women tend to be more affected than those of other ethnicities.
+Additionally , white and Asian women tend to be more affected than those of other races.

 What Causes Osteoporosis?

-Many of us do not realize that our bone tissues are in fact in a constant state of renewal.
+Most of us do not realize that our bone tissues are in fact in a constant state of renewal.
 Old bone tissue is constantly being lost and new tissue is always being created.